 It can also be caused by problems with the developing baby.
 These can include:

-- Problems with swallowing.
-This may be because of central nervous system problems or
+Problems with swallowing that may be due to a central nervous system problem or chromosome

-- Twin-to-twin transfusion syndrome.
-In this condition, identical twins share a placenta.
+Twin-to-twin transfusion syndrome, a condition where identical twins share a placenta

 What are the symptoms of hydramnios?